-To realize the potential of the role that capital facilities can play in encouraging the type of development desired by the City and documented in the Comprehensive Plan, the City has created a Capital Investment Strategy (CIS).
+To realize the potential of the role that capital facilities can play in encouraging the type of development desired by the City and documented in the Comprehensive Plan (Page 12-10), the City has created a Capital Investment Strategy (CIS).
 The CIS describes the long-term projects, costs, sequence, forecasted revenues, and strategic actions needed to deliver Redmond's long-term vision.
 While the Capital Facilities Plan under the GMA calls for a six-year plan of capital investments, the City of Redmond believes that looking six years into the future is not sufficient.
 The CIS planning horizon mirrors the Comprehensive Plan.
-As a result, the CIS includes assessment of needed projects through 2030 to provide for the needed public facilities to support the land uses provided for under the Comprehensive Plan.
+As a result, the CIS includes the assessment of needed projects through 20530 to

-9 Growth Management Act - RCW 36.70A
+7 Growth Management Act - RCW 36.70A